juagargi/scion/doc/ColibriDesign.rst

    reaches the last AS `G`.

    - If there is an error, the payload is modified, and the message is sent in reverse.
 This means ``R=1,C=1``.
+     The hop fields in the packet are reversed, as well as the source and destination AS from the address header.
-It will traverse the path in reverse until it reaches `A`, where it will be finally forwarded to :math:`h_1`, the reservation originator.
+     The packet will traverse the path in reverse until it reaches `A`, where it will be finally forwarded to :math:`h_1`, the reservation originator.
    - If there are no errors, the request will reach AS `G`.
 There the admission is computed in the COLIBRI service, and it will be forwarded to the destination end host :math:`h_2`.
 The end host will decide the